HOW DO I?

 At this time, the Monterey County Health Department recommends that providers serving the homeless, injection drug users, incarcerated individuals, international travelers, and men who have sex with men actively seek opportunities to vaccinate their patients in these high risk groups.
 Individuals who work closely with homeless people and illicit drug users on a frequent and ongoing basis, such as those who work or volunteer at homeless service agencies and syringe exchange programs, as well as health care workers who provide ongoing direct medical care to these populations, should also consider vaccination against HAV at this time.
 This action is critical to preventing the spread of hepatitis A in these at risk and often difficult to reach populations.

 Due to the high rate of false positive test results, IgM anti-HAV testing should be limited to individuals with evidence of clinical hepatitis.
 It should not be used as a screening tool for asymptomatic individuals.

-All confirmed or suspect hepatitis A cases, including all positive laboratory tests for IgM anti-HAV antibody, must be reported to the Communicable Disease Unit (phone 831-755-4521 or fax 831-754-6682) within one working day of identification.
-Click here for a blank Confidential Morbidity Report (CMR) form.
+All confirmed or suspected hepatitis A cases, including all positive laboratory tests for IgM anti-HAV antibody, must be immediately reported to the Communicable Disease Unit while the patient is still in the facility (phone 831-755-4521 or fax 831-754-6682; after hours call 831-755-5100 and ask for the Hazardous Materials Team, who will connect you with the on-call Health Officer).
+It may be difficult to locate the individual once he/she is released.
+Also, all positive IgM anti-HAV antibody tests must be sent to the Monterey County Public Health Lab for additional testing.
 Once a case of confirmed or suspect hepatitis A has been reported, the Health Department will make recommendations for postexposure prophylaxis as needed for close contacts, day care situations, common-source exposures, schools, hospitals and work settings.

 Post-exposure Prophylaxsis (PEP) for Hepatitis A